neurologic/Comparative-Animal-Behavior/levels-of-analysis/neural.md

 A) Two excitatory synapses in a row.
 If the first neuron depolarized and spiked, the second neuron would then depolarize soon after and may spike as well.
 If the first neuron hyperpolarized, it would not spike and the second neuron would just stay at its *resting* membrane potential (no change in its output).
 B) An excitatory synapse followed by an inhibitory synapse.
 If the first neuron depolarized and spiked, the second neuron would then hyperpolarize soon after.
-C) Convergence and divergence in heterogeneous neural circuits.
+C) Examples of ***convergence*** and ***divergence*** in heterogeneous neural circuits.
 :::

 ---
 > ⏳ 5 min

 ***Q2: Draw a neural circuit composed of an auditory sensor neuron, a motor neuron and a muscle.
-The sensor neuron is depolarized by sudden increases in the amplitude of sound.
+The sensor neuron is depolarized by sudden increases in the amplitude of sound (and the depolarization increases its spiking output).
 The circuit should contract the muscle when the sound amplitude in the environment suddenly increases.***

 ***Q3: Draw a neural circuit composed of the same three neurons as in Q2.
 The circuit should contract the muscle when the sound amplitude in the environment suddenly decreases.
 Hint: you can make any neuron have a "resting" membrane potential above spike threshold (so that it is spiking in the absense of synaptic input).***